aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/GlobalDatabases.md

 - **Connection Pooling**: Include `auroraConnectionTracker` plugin when using connection pooling

 ### Global Cluster Instance Host Patterns
 The `globalClusterInstanceHostPatterns` parameter is **required** for Aurora Global Databases.
+The patterns are based on instance endpoints.
 It should contain:
 - Comma-separated list of host patterns for each region
 - Different cluster identifiers for each region (e.g., `XYZ1`, `XYZ2`)
 - Proper region specification for custom domains: `[us-east-1]?.custom.com`